SaadAttieh/lazyCode/readme.md

 1. Pipe the range into an evaluator (see below).
 1. Use the range interface (least recommended and not guarantied to be stable).

 Evaluators turn ranges into results.
-They pull all the values from a range and usually return some kind of result.
-For example, `count()` pulls all values from a range and returns the number of values pulled.
-Evaluators are used by composing them with ranges in the same notation `range | evaluator`.
+When piping a range into an evaluator, LazyCode pulls all the values from the range and pushes them to the evaluator.
+Evaluators may then return a result based on the pushed values.
+For example, `count()`  returns the number of values pushed, `write()` writes the pushed values to a stream, etc.  Evaluators are used by composing them with ranges in the same notation `range | evaluator`.

 Unless stated otherwise, whenever an object  `a`  is composed with another `b`, if `a` is a variable (lvalue/lvalue reference), `b` will only hold a reference to `a`.
 However, if `a` is a temporary object (rvalue), which usually happens when you create a range inline, then `b` will own `a`.
 That is, if `a` is a temporary, `a` will be moved into `b` such that `a` remains constructed until `b` is destructed.